Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 text-embedding-ada-002 60.9 1536 $0.10/1M

-BGE-large and E5-large are nearly on par in quality but require own infra.
-Classic trade-off: OpenAI is simple but external dependency; self-hosted is control but ops.
+BGE-large and E5-large are nearly on par in quality but require own infrastructure.
+Classic trade-off: OpenAI is simple but external dependency; self-hosted is control but operational burden.

 Latency Considerations